NilsHellwig/ABSA-annotation-tool/README.md

 ## ✨ Features

 - **Modern TypeScript Frontend** - Built with React, TypeScript, and Vite for fast development and type safety
+- **Dark Mode Support** - Toggle between light and dark themes with persistent localStorage settings
-- **Intuitive UI** - Clean, modern interface for efficient annotation
+- **Intuitive UI** - Clean, modern interface for efficient annotation with smooth transitions
 - **Smart Phrase Selection** - Click-to-select text spans with visual feedback
 - **Visual Phrase Highlighting** - Annotated phrases are highlighted directly in the text with unique colors
 - **Color-Coded Annotations** - Each annotation gets a unique color with visual indicators in the annotation list